o1iv3r/CIexamplePkg/README.md

 usethis::use_travis()
 ```

-Turn on travis for your repo at https://travis-ci.org/profile/o1iv3r as usethis says.
+Turn on travis for your repo at https://travis-ci.org/profile/o1iv3r as usethis says (your link will include your repo name).

 Add your github PAT to the Travis environment variables via options -> settings -> Environment variables

 *NAME: GITHUB_PAT
 *VALUE: <token>

 Travis will now run each time we push to github.
 Try this out!
 Note that this might take some time.
 After a successfull build you might notice the nice badge on your github page.